moorara/milad.dev/content/gists/what-is-rust.md

   - The Rust compiler is built on top of [LLVM](https://llvm.org).
   - Rust is a **statically-typed** language.
     - Rust has **optional types** for handling _null_ and the compiler requires the `None` case to be handled.
-    - Rust requires top-level items like function arguments and constants to have explicit types, while allowing type inference inside of function bodies.
+    - Rust requires top-level items like function arguments and constants to have explicit types while allowing type inference inside of function bodies.
   - Rust's strong type system and memory safety are all enforced at compile time!
     - Rust does not need to have a garbage collector!
     - Rust gives you the choice of storing data on the stack or on the heap.